 This is how the equity allocation is done at various valuation phases

-During the neutral phase, the multiplier can be 0.5x or 1x depending on the signal we receive from our Earnings Cycle indicator and Trend indicator (based on 100-Day Moving Average of the stock market index).
+An overlay may be done depending on the signal we receive from our Earnings Cycle indicator and Trend indicator (based on 100-Day Moving Average of the stock market index).

 Cool!
 How did Power STP historically auto-adjust the monthly deployment?